 The report goes into the Provincial Invasive Alien Plant Program database, where all infestations reported are reviewed during annual treatment planning.
 The reports from Adopt a Highway volunteers are especially helpful for effectively tackling new sites of invasive species.
 Treatments are more successful and less costly on newly established infestations, as compared to larger ones which can take many years to control.

 Volunteers who don’t go the app route, can report an invasive species (plant or animal) to The BC Inter-Ministry Report an Invasive Species website or by calling 1-888-WEEDSBC.

 We’re full-on about battling invasive plants because they destroy fish and wildlife habitat, harm rangeland and cause damage to our ecosystem and people’s livelihoods.
 Intervention is needed because they have no natural predators to stop their spread.

-We hope you’ll join our plant spotting corps as an Adopt a Highway volunteer, to report weeds and maybe even bash some Scotch broom or give baby’s breath the boot.
+We hope you’ll join our plant spotting team as an Adopt a Highway volunteer, to report weeds and maybe even bash some Scotch broom or give baby’s breath the boot.
 To learn more, see our 14 Reasons to Adopt a Highway, watch the video below, and check out the stretches of BC highways available for adoption.